msimms/ComputerStatus/README.md

 * Support for AMD GPUs
 * Testing with multiple GPUs

+## Tech
+This software uses these projects to work properly:

+* [pymongo](https://github.com/mongodb/mongo-python-driver) - Python interface to mongodb.

 ## License
 This is open source software and is released under the MIT license.